15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 In the soles of European lakes is L. Limanda, which is a plentiful food source and important fish.
 It’s small, typically less than 25cm (10 inches) long, and is light brown with dark spots.

-Other species include the yellow-tailed or the rusty sole (L. theodorina), which is a reddish-brown Western Atlantic fish with spots of rust and yellowtail.
-Yellowfin sole, also known as the Alaskan sole (L. aspera) Flat fish that is brownish from the North Pacific.
+Other species include the yellow-tailed or the rusty sole (L. Theodora), which is a reddish-brown Western Atlantic fish with spots of rust and yellowtail.
+Yellowfin sole, also known as the Alaskan sole (L. aspera) Flatfish is brownish from the North Pacific.

-The Long-headed sole (L. Proboscidea) which is a brown North Pacific fish with light yellow spots on their edges body.
+The Long-headed sole (L. Proboscidea) is a brown North Pacific fish with light yellow spots on the edges body.
 The name dab can also be applied to other flatfish types like the Sanddab ( American plaice, also known as the rough dab (see plaice).

 Flounder